Thomas-mcinally/advent-of-code/README.md

 # advent-of-code-2023

 ## Todo
-- Add tests
-- Add github action that builds and tests code
+- Add tests for all days
+- Standardise output format for all days
+- Remove need for newline in input (many of early days i did this for some reason)

 ## Scripts
 Build and run: